ORNL/CabanaPD/README.md

 ### How to Install

 The installation instructions can be found [here](https://www.paraview.org/download/).
-Ensure the select the appropraite version based on your operating system.
+Ensure you select the appropriate version based on your operating system.

 ### Importing Files